-- 1. All candidates must have a minimum graduation GPA of 2.50. - A candidate must satisfy all pre-requisite coursework prior to admission to the program: BIOL 1107; BIOL 1108; CHEM 1211; CHEM 1212; CHEM 2411; CHEM 2412; MATH 1540; PHYS 2211; PHYS 2212. - 3.
-Degree candidates may earn credit by correspondence, or through transient credit, but not more than ten hours in the major discipline and not more than thirty total hours of credit earned in this manner will count toward degree requirements. - 4.
+- 1. All candidates must have an overall 2.50.minimum graduation GPA. - 2.
+All candidates must take the Educational Testing Service (ETS) by all senior level biology majors. - A candidate must satisfy all pre-requisite coursework prior to admission to the program: BIOL 1107; BIOL 1108; CHEM 1211; CHEM 1212; CHEM 2411; CHEM 2412; MATH 1540; PHYS 2211; PHYS 2212. - 4.
+Degree candidates may earn credit by correspondence, or through transient credit, but not more than ten hours in the major discipline and not more than thirty total hours of credit earned in this manner will count toward degree requirements. - 5.
 A candidate must complete English 1101 with a grade of C or higher or must demonstrate proficiency on the CLEP test.
-A baccalaureate degree candidate must earn a grade of C or higher in English 1102. - Must satisfy Regents' Reading and Writing Skills Requirements with a grade of A or B in ENGL 1101 & ENGL 1102.
-A grade of C requires mandatory remediation through the School of Humanities.
-Read about remediation requirements in this section of the catalog. - 6.
-A minimum grade of 'C' is required in all science and math courses. - 7.
-Official transcripts from prior colleges must be on file. - 8.
-Must complete 125 semester hours. - 9.
-To remain in the program and to progress, a student will maintain a 2.0 overall GPA on all coursework. - 10.
+A baccalaureate degree candidate must earn a grade of C or higher in English 1102. - 6.
+Must satisfy Regents' Reading and Writing Skills Requirements with a grade of A, B or C in ENGL 1101 & ENGL 1102. - 7.
+A minimum grade of 'C' is required in all science and math courses. - 8.
+Official transcripts from prior colleges must be on file. - 9.
+Must complete 125 semester hours. - 10.
+To remain in the program and to progress, a student will maintain a 2.0 overall GPA on all coursework. - 11.
 Meet the residency requirement by earning a minimum of 30 semester hours at East Georgia State College.